 On February 27, 2015, we entered into equity distribution agreements (commonly referred to as "at-the-market agreements" or "sales agreements") with KeyBanc Capital Markets Inc. and Cantor Fitzgerald &Co., each a "Sales Agent", to issue securities through the sales agreements in an amount up to \$50 million.
 As of the date of this Proxy Statement, we may issue and sell, from time to time, through the Sales Agents, up to an aggregate offering price of approximately \$48.8 million shares of our common stock (the "ATM Program").
-We will not make any sales under our ATM Program until our registration statement is amended and becomes effective following the filing of our Annual Report on Form 10-K. Our Board determines quarterly the parameters under which such shares in the ATM Program may be sold at below the then current NAV and will determine next the parameters under which shares are to be sold at its January 2016 meeting.
+We will not make any sales under our ATM Program until our registration statement is amended and becomes effective.
+Our Board determines quarterly the parameters under which such shares in the ATM Program may be sold at below the then current NAV and will determine next the parameters under which shares are to be sold at its January 2016 meeting.